Most Famous Badminton Logos

 Logo Australian Badminton Open

-The Australian Badminton Open created a dynamically styled logo conveying the event’s sporting atmosphere.
-Two shuttlecocks with elongated feathers form the central image, appearing as if moving along a striking trajectory.
+The Australian Badminton Open created a dynamic logo that conveys the event’s sporting atmosphere.
+Two shuttlecocks with elongated feathers form the central image, appearing to move along a striking trajectory.
 The upper part is designed in blue, while the lower part transitions through a warm spectrum from orange to maroon.
-The shuttlecocks connect into an oval shape containing a simple tournament name inscription.
+The shuttlecocks form an oval with a simple tournament-name inscription.
 The font is simple, soft, and sans-serif, making the text clear.
 Letters are uppercase, even, without sharp details.
 The oval created by the shuttlecocks carries the primary visual message: movement, play, and energy.
 The color difference visually separates the top and bottom, aiding perception.
 The logo communicates the championship’s energy and international level through effective use of color and form.

 Badminton Australia